nurielleve/software-design/docs/assignment3.md

 + *teams*: This is a list of all the teams that the user owns.
 It is an array of the names of the teams.
 Most users will elect to only have one team, but the option to have more than one is open.
 This is a private attribute.

++ *canTrade*: This is a boolean indicating whether the user can make a trade.
+This is a private attribute.

 Operations:

++ *update*: Updates a user.

 + *getName()*: This returns the user’s name.
 Simple getter method.